Here’s a little story about a manager named Amy.

 Employees with the best numbers or the most potential don’t always make the best leaders, and this line of thinking can lead to some major headaches down the line.

-In this article, we’ll break down why this approach misses the mark and how employers can avoid making this mistake in their organizations.
+In this article, we’ll break down why this approach misses the mark and how employers can avoid making this employee development mistake in their organizations.

 Problem #1: Overlooking skills gaps

 Developing employees based on their technical competence or potential alone is like hiring a candidate based solely on their resume.
 There are a lot of factors that you should consider first.
 For example, interpersonal skills like communication, time management, relationship building, and delegation are often more critical to a leadership role than technical skills.

 So let’s go back to Amy and Naima.
 Before she invested in developing Naima, Amy should have set aside more time to evaluate her overall growth potential.
 For example, she could’ve worked with Naima one-on-one to review her job knowledge and people skills or given her access to a career pathing tool where she could evaluate herself.
 Based on the results of those assessments, Amy would then have a better idea of whether Naima was ready to be developed or if some critical skills gaps needed to be addressed first.